tokyorust/trm6-ch2-identifier-madness/README.md

 ## (Optional bonus challenge 1)

 Make `Record` accept a `&str` as well, for convenience reasons.
 Hint: the solution from challenge 1 may not work so well this time!

+## (Optional bonus challenge 2)

+There may be no identifier at all for new records that haven't been saved yet.
+We are currently unable to represent those at all.
+Make `Record`'s `id` optional.